ZhangChuye/ZhangChuye.github.io/_pages/about.md

 <table class="education-table">
   <tr>
     <td>
     I am a senior Robotics Engineering student at SUSTech advised by Professor Wei Zhang.
-I joined the <a href = "https://www.wzhanglab.site/" target="_blank" >CLEAR lab</a> at SUSTech in 2022 and will graduate with my Bachelor’s degree in June 2025.
+I joined the <a href = "https://www.wzhanglab.site/" target="_blank" >CLEAR lab</a> at SUSTech in 2022 and will graduate with my Bachelor's degree in June 2025.
     </td>
   </tr>
 </table>